lwhldy/whisper_ggml_extra/README.md

 - Seamless iOS and Android support with optimized performance.

+- Can be configured to use specific language ("en", "fr", "de", etc) or auto-detect ("auto").

-- Utilizes CORE ML for enhanced processing on iOS devices.
+- Utilizes [CORE ML](https://github.com/ggml-org/whisper.cpp/tree/master?tab=readme-ov-file#core-ml-support) for enhanced processing on iOS devices.